jsime/text-trac2gfm/README.md

 - Definition Lists
 - Tables

-## gfmtitle
+## gfmtitle ($title\_string, $options)

-Provided a single line string, returns a variant suitable for use as the title of a GitLab Wiki page.
-Mutations include replacement of all whitespace and disallowed characters with dashes along with a reduction to non-repeating kebab casing.
+Provided a single line string, `$title_string`, returns a variant suitable for use as the title of a GitLab Wiki page.
+Default mutations include replacement of all whitespace and disallowed characters with dashes along with a reduction to non-repeating kebab casing.

 Some common technical terms that would otherwise render strangely within the restrictions of GFM titles are replaced with more verbose versions (e.g. 'C++' becomes 'c-plus-plus' instead of 'c-' as it would without special handling).

+You may also pass in an optional hash reference containing the following options to override some of the default behavior:

+- downcase

+    Defaults to true.
+Providing any false-y value will cause `gfmtitle` to retain the case of your input string, instead of lower-casing it.

+- unslash

+    Defaults to true.
+Providing any false-y value will cause slashes (`/`) to be retained in the output, instead of converting them to dashes (`-`).
+Note that this can cause problems if you are committing your converted wiki pages into a local Git repository - special case will be needed to escape those retained slashes so that they are treated as part of the filename itself instead of as a directory separator.

+- terms

+    Allows you to supply your own special term conversions, or override any default ones provided by this module.
+This is helpful in the event that your wiki uses words or phrases which are mangled in unfortunate ways.
+The keys of the hashref should be the terms (case-insensitive) as they appear in your wiki titles and the values should be the form to which they should be converted.
+For example, to keep a sane version of 'C++' in your wiki titles for GitLab (where the plus sign is not allowed), you might do:

+        gfmtitle('Languages/C++', { terms => { 'c++' => 'c-plus-plus' } });

 # BUGS